nnen/slotmap/README.md

 There is a Google Benchmark based benchmark in the `slotmap-benchmarks` directory.

+Below are the results of selected benchmarks.
+They were ran on Intel Core i9-10850K 3.60GHz CPU with 32GB RAM.
+The benchamrk suite was compiled with Clang.

 ### BM_Bitset_Iteration

 Currently, the slotmap implementation uses a bitset to manage the alive/dead